knpuniversity/oo/knpu/episode1/basic-class.md

 the fuel level on its worksheet.

 But each ship is using the same template, or class.
-If we wanted to also track a ship's weight, we'd need to go back to the template and add a blank for it there.
+If we wanted to also track a ship's weight, we'd need to go back to the template and add a field for it there.

 Right now, our class is empty.
-That's like a template with no blank lines at all that I can fill in.
+That's like a template with no blank fields to fill in.
 Not helpful - time to fix that!

 ## Objects are like Uptight (Structured) Arrays